trlafleur/Tasmota_Seeburg_3WA_3W1_Decoder/README.md

 There is now a Standalone version for Arduino without Tasmota.

-This program expects a pulse on a pin from a Seeburg 3WA or 3W1 Wallbox... it decodes the pulses and sends the decoded information as an MQTT JSON object, that I use in Node-Red to make decisions.
+This program expects a pulse on a pin from a Seeburg 3WA or 3W1 Wall box... it decodes the pulses and sends the decoded information as an MQTT JSON object, that I use in Node-Red to make decisions.